 What running events are organized by the Marine Corps Marathon?

 In addition to the MCM, MCM10K and MCM Kids Run, the Marine Corps Marathon Organization hosts the Historic Half and the MCM Event Series at or near Marine Corps Base Quantico.
-The MCM Event Series includes mud and obstacle runs of two distances; a triathlon; and several running events of varied distances.
+The MCM Event Series includes a ruck; a mud and obstacle run; a triathlon; and several running events of varied distances.
 The Marine Corps Historic Half is held annually in May and affords participants the opportunity to run 13.1, five miles or both.

 What distances are available to #RunWithTheMarines?

-The MCM hosts the 11.03 mile Marine Corps 17.75K in March; the Marine Corps Historic Half marathon, Semper 5ive miler and Devil Dog Double in May; Run Amuck and the new Bealleau Wood 8K in June; the Quantico 12K and Quantico Tri in August; the MCM10K and MCM in October; a one mile MCM Kids Run also in October; and the Turkey Trot 10K and mile in November.
+The MCM hosts the 11.03 mile Marine Corps 17.75K in March; the Marine Corps Historic Half marathon, Semper 5ive miler and Devil Dog Double in May; Run Amuck; Recon Ruck and the Bealleau Wood 8K in June; the Quantico 12K and Quantico Tri in August; the MCM10K and MCM in October; a one mile MCM Kids Run also in October; and the Turkey Trot 10K and mile in November.
+A 50K will be introduced in 2019.
+Just added to the 2018 calendar is the Medal of Honor 8K during December.

 Where are MCM events held?

 The MCM, MCM Kids Run and MCM10K are hosted in Arlington, VA and the nation’s capital.
 The Historic Half occurs in Fredericksburg, VA.
 The MCM Event Series is hosted on, or near, Marine Corps Base Quantico in Prince William County, VA.
 The MCM Health & Fitness Expo and numerous MCM Weekend events will be hosted at National Harbor, just outside the nation’s capital in Prince George's County, MD.

 What role do Marines play in the coordination of MCM events?